bobrich/starlink-grpc-tools/README.md

 ```
 Then move the resulting files to where the Python scripts can find them in the import path, such as in the same directory as the scripts themselves.

+_Note: The following error may occur if your system has an older version of the Python protobuf module installed:_

+**`AttributeError: module 'google.protobuf.descriptor' has no attribute '_internal_create_key'`**

+_To update, run_ `pip3 install --upgrade protobuf`

 Once those are available, the `dish_grpc_text.py` script can be used in place of the `grpcurl | parseJsonHistory.py` pipeline; however, the command line interface is slightly different because `dish_grpc_text.py` supports additional functionality.
 The equivalent command to `grpcurl | parseJsonHistory.py` would be:
 ```
 python3 dish_grpc_text.py ping_drop